 - You will not be graded on your opinions.

 What suggestions can you offer to strengthen this statement?
 What language do you use in your syllabi?
-Share your ideas in the comments section.
+Share your ideas on social media using the links below.
 If you would like to include a similar statement in your syllabus, please feel free to make liberal use of the above language.

 And now, with donut and coffee in hand, it’s time to write the rest of the syllabus.